effectindex/tripreporter/README.md

 ### Docker

 This is intended for production use.
-This will run on `http://localhost:3000` by default, modify `.env` and re-run if you would like to change the port or address.
+This will run on `http://localhost:3000` by default.

 ```bash
 docker compose up -d